jzstraley/docsref/docs/resident-guide/5-transfers.md

 ---

 - Transfers (Accepting team)
-	1. Like admitting a patient, but slightly less work as the patient has already been on another service, such as the ICU, but not always the case *cough cough surgery cough*
+	1. Like admitting a patient, but slightly less work as the patient has already been on another service, such as the ICU, but not always the case * cough cough * *surgery* * cough cough *
-		a.
-Do not make the type "Transfer Note" you are unable to see this note when you do this
+		* __*Do not*__ make the type "Transfer Note" you are unable to see this note when you do this
 	2. Transfer Note (To Med Service)
-		a.
-Type: Internal Medicine Progress Note
+		* Type: Internal Medicine Progress Note
-		b.
-Note Template: Progress/SOAP Note - Brief
+		* Note Template: Progress/SOAP Note - Brief
-		c.
-Title: "CAMC IM Transfer Note"
+		* Title: "CAMC IM Transfer Note"
 	3. Update Excel List Online
 - Transfers (Releasing team)
 	1. If you are on the ICU and you are transferring a patient to the medicine service, contact the medicine service senior or MAO to transfer the patient